Aref-Shahbakhsh/LGLoc/README.md

 ## 🧠 GNN and BERT Models

-The `Model` folder contains the original implementation of:
+The `Models` folder contains the original implementation of:

 - Graph Neural Network (GNN)
 - BERT (Bidirectional Encoder Representations from Transformers)